Most of us have experienced muscle tightness at some point in our lives, which can be a frustrating issue.

-The towel stretch is a great yoga pose to help improve your overall flexibility.
+The towel stretch is a great yoga pose to help improve your overall flexibility and reduce muscle stiffness.
 This is a relatively simple movement that you can do anytime, anywhere.
 It requires no equipment and only takes a few minutes to complete.

 With your legs out in front of you, grab a towel with both hands and loop it over your feet in a seated position.
 Gently pull on the towel so that your food bends towards the knee.

 Hold for 15 seconds before repeating.